-M de la Touche, spouse of A de la Touche, a governor, and D Collier, spouse of Revd Dr S Collier, also a governor, are employed by the academy trust as teaching assistants.
-Both appointment was made in open competition and the governors were not involved in the decision making process regarding appointment.
-Both teaching assistants are paid within the normal pay scale for their roles and receive no special treatment as a result of their relationship to the governors.
+- M de la Touche, a teaching assistant is the spouse of A de la Touche, a governor. - J Taylor, a teaching assistant is the spouse of A Phillips, a governor. - R Warner, an office administrator is the spouse of C Warner, a governor.

+The appointments were made in open competition and the governors were not involved in the decision making process regarding appointment.
+The staff are paid within the normal pay scale for their roles and receive no special treatment as a result of their relationship to the governors.